swissinnovationlab/dorian/README.md

 ```

 If running from an Arch device, you will be prompted to logout and login.
-Failure to do so will prevent the installtion
+Failure to do so will prevent the installation from continuing normally.

 ### 2. Migrate